Jacob’s Well Natural Area

 Just north of the Village of Wimberley is the Jacob’s Well Natural Area.
 The water flowing from Jacob’s Well, which is actually an artesian spring, is pushed forth naturally from the Trinity Aquifer roughly 140 feet below the surface.
 With layered limestone cliffs on one side, a vibrantly vegetated bank on the other and a lively riparian area alongside the creek, the gem of the Texas Hill Country has a way of enchanting visitors of all ages.

 Jacob’s Well Natural Area Park Access and Rules

-Please Note: Jacob’s Well Natural Area will be closed to swimming effective September 2, 2014, until Spring 2015.
+Please Note: Jacob’s Well Natural Area will be closed to swimming effective September 2, 2014, it will reopen to swimming May 1st.

 New Hours: 9:00am-6:00pm, seven days a week, year-round.

 Please be respectful of the natural area and avoid disturbing habitat and wildlife.
 Properly dispose of your trash.